dicebear/dicebear/website/docs/faq.md

 ### What is this library best suited for?

-DiceBear Avatars is best suited for designers and developers to create avatar placeholders.
+DiceBear is best suited for designers and developers to create avatar placeholders.
 But you are free to use the generated avatars for other purposes.

 ### Does a seed always return the same avatar?

 Yes, as long as the same version of a sprite collection is used, a seed will always return the same avatar.
-This allows you to represent user identities with DiceBear Avatars, for example.
+This allows you to represent user identities with DiceBear, for example.

 ### Will the library remain free of charge?

-DiceBear Avatars is developed open source and will remain free of charge.
+DiceBear is developed open source and will remain free of charge.
 I believe that everyone should be able to benefit from this library.
 Also I'm always happy about improvements and extensions of contributors, which help me to make DiceBear Avatars even better.

 ### Can I use an email address or other sensitive or personal information as a seed?